--Keep pets on leashes and out of “No Pets” area
+-Keep pets on leashes and out of “No Pets” areas

 -Report any pets off-leash or in restricted areas to local monitors or local law enforcement

--Clean up any garbage left on the beach
+-Clean up any food scraps, plastic or other garbage left on the beach

 -Don’t feed gulls, crows or other wild animals

 -Report sightings of Piping Plovers in areas where there aren’t known nests (no plover fencing)